jamescherti/minimal-emacs.d/README.md

 Copyright (C) 2024 [James Cherti](https://www.jamescherti.com)

-Special thanks to the Doom Emacs developers, as some of the performance optimizations have been inspired by the Doom Emacs project.
+Special thanks to the Doom Emacs developers, as some of the performance optimizations have been inspired by the Doom Emacs project and will serve to create better vanilla Emacs configurations.

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.